KxcCarter/redux-feedback-form/README.md

 ## NOTE:

 I am working on implementing a Material-UI stepper component, which is rendered on the root route.
 Currently it does not communicate with the Redux store.
+This is what I spent most of my time on 🤦🏼‍♂️

 ### TODO: